routine needed to run the notebook on Google Colab

 plt.show()

-As we can see, the two solutions are really similar!
-We can compute the $l_2$ error quite easily as well:
+As observed, the two solutions are nearly identical!
+We can also compute the $l_2$ error between the real solution and the autoencoder's reconstruction quite easily:

 def l2_error(input_, target):